Hot Tub Filter Care

 Using an oil and scum absorber will give you a little extra help with your filter cartridge maintenance.
 We carry both the Zorbie, and the Scum Bug.
 These float in your spa water and collect the oils and contaminants that bathers introduce to the spa water, keeping your filter clean and clear for longer.

 In some situations, a filter that is not properly cared for will need to be replaced as often as every 3-6 months.
-If you prefer to skip the maintenance, we carry disposable filters that last for 6-12 months and require no maintenance at all.
+If you prefer to skip the maintenance, we can order disposable filters that last for 6-12 months and require no maintenance at all.